This might sound familiar:

 To recap, watch out for investment opportunities from someone who:

-- proposes marriage before you have met in person.
+- Proposes marriage or says they love you before you have met in person

 Additional Resource: Learn How to Spot Investment Scams